One Sunday Afternoon (1933 film)

 One Sunday Afternoon is a 1933 American pre-Code romantic comedy-drama film directed by Stephen Roberts and starring Gary Cooper and Fay Wray.
 Based on the 1933 Broadway play by James Hagan, the film is about a middle-aged dentist who reminisces about his unrequited love for a beautiful woman and his former friend who betrayed him and married her.
 This pre-Code film was released by Paramount Pictures on September 1, 1933.

 Plot

-Dr. Lucius Griffith "Biff" Grimes (Gary Cooper) is a small town dentist dissatisfied with his lot.
-Though married to the lovely and affectionate Amy Lind Grimes (Frances Fuller), Grimes still carries a torch for his former sweetheart, Virginia "Virgie" Brush Barnstead (Fay Wray).
-Years earlier, Grimes had lost Virgie to his old friend Hugo Barnstead (Neil Hamilton), and is consumed with the desire to get even with his rival.
-The now-wealthy Hugo has a dental emergency and comes to see Grimes, who comes close to killing his old rival with gas.
-The story of their past is told in flashback while the anesthetic is taking effect.